10 November, 2023

 While an insurance company will take much convincing to improve their offer, you can change their position by tabling documented evidence that supports your argument, including highlighting aftermarket accessories to your vehicle, including an improved infotainment system, a new paint job, new tires, and a remote starter.
 Submitting photos and receipts of these improvements can help maximize your payment.

-A vehicle owner is typically entitled to much more than what an insurance adjuster offers.
+A vehicle owner is typically entitled to much more than the insurance offers.
 It is also ill-advised to accept the first offer from the insurance company.
 Unfortunately, the insurance company will not improve their proposal because you think you deserve more.

 Here are a few strategies for maximizing payout for a totaled car: